jia1/the-tagger/README.md

-# conical-flask
+# the-tagger

-Empty Flask app that can be built and deployed on Heroku out of the box
+(Current an) Empty Flask app that can be built and deployed on Heroku out of the box

 ## Instructions for local deployment (on Windows)